devodog/stm32/Nucleo-F302R8/README.md

 ## ongoing work
-writing a driver for the Hitachi 44780U LCD display controller.
+### Writing a driver for the Hitachi 44780U LCD display controller.
+The Hitachi 44780U LCD display controller's hardware interface is an 8-bit parallel instruction/data bus with 3 separate digital control lines, ref (https://cdn-shop.adafruit.com/datasheets/HD44780.pdf)

+According to the display controller's specification the instruction/data bus can be used as a 4-bit bus to reduce the number of I/O connections and thereby enabling it to be used with MCUs with limited I/O pins.
+It is this 4-bit instruction/data bus configuration the LCD display driver support.

 __29Jan24__
 First integration test failed - no response on the LCD display...